danramteke/leaf-press/Tests/LeafPressKitTests/Fixtures/MarkdownProject/src/posts/sample-post.md

-published: December 1, 2020
+published: November 1, 2020
+title: Markdown Blog Post
 ---
-#  Markdown Title
+#  Markdown Blog Post

-Markdown paragraph
+Markdown is converted to HTML and then rendered into a template as the `content` variable.
+The default template is `post.leaf`.